Prince Eugene of Savoy: Birth and family

+Youth

 From the age of ten, Eugene had been brought up for a career in the church, in line with expectations for the youngest son.
 Elizabeth Charlotte, Duchess of Orléans, known for her satirical letters and her hostility toward those who opposed the French crown, described him unfavourably, writing that he was "never good looking" and criticising his features.
 In the same retrospective commentary, she claimed he had lived a life of "debauchery" and associated with what she described as an "effeminate” circle", including figures such as the Abbé de Choisy.
 These remarks were made decades later, after Eugene had entered the service of France’s principal enemy, the Habsburgs.

 In February 1683, to the surprise of his family, the 19-year-old Eugene declared his intention of joining the army.
 Eugene applied directly to Louis XIV for command of a company in French service, but the King who was said to dislike Eugene's appearance and who had shown no compassion for Olympia's children since her disgrace—refused him out of hand.
 "The request was modest, not so the petitioner", he remarked.
 "No one else ever presumed to stare me out so insolently."
 Whatever the case, Louis XIV's choice would cost him dearly twenty years later, for it would be precisely Eugene, in collaboration with the Duke of Marlborough, who would defeat the French army at Blenheim, a decisive battle which checked French military supremacy and political power.

 Denied a military career in France, Eugene decided to seek service abroad.
 One of Eugene's brothers, Louis Julius, had entered Imperial service the previous year, but he had been immediately killed fighting the Ottoman Empire in 1683.
 As soon as news of his death reached Paris, Eugene decided to immediately travel to Austria in the hope of taking over his brother's command.
 It was not an unnatural decision: his first cousin, Louis of Baden, was already a leading general in the Imperial army, as was a more distant cousin, Maximilian II Emanuel, Elector of Bavaria.
 13 days after his brother's death, on the night of 26 July 1683, Eugene left Paris and headed east.
 Some accounts state that Eugene travelled in disguise, reportedly dressed as a woman, and was accompanied by his cousin Louis Armand I, Prince of Conti.
 Years later, in his memoirs, Eugene recalled his early years in France: